brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo/index.md

        fetch-depth: 0
 ```

-. . . and, indeed, that fixed the glitch.
+. . . and, indeed, that fixes the glitch.

-Incidentally: I test for whether a post's day of original publication and its "last-modified" day are the same --- *e.g.*, when I fix a typo or otherwise edit something while it's still the same day as when I first issued the post --- and, if so, I show only the "original-pub" listing, to avoid duplication.
-However, this requires comparing the *formatted* dates, since full *timestamps* clearly can *never* be the same [down to the nanosecond](https://pkg.go.dev/time#ANSIC); so this is in each applicable template:
+You might also want to test for whether a post's day of original publication and its "last-modified" day are the same --- *e.g.*, when you fix a typo or otherwise edit something while it's still the same day as when you first issued the post --- and, if so, show only the "original-pub" listing, to avoid duplication.
+However, this requires comparing the *formatted* dates, since full *timestamps* clearly can *never* be the same [down to the nanosecond](https://pkg.go.dev/time#ANSIC); so here's how you could accomplish this in an applicable template:

 ```go-html-template
 <p>